Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Nonparametric empirical Bayes procedure

 \subsection{Main consistency result}

 The key statistical question that arises from our procedure is whether the minimizer of the surrogate objective $ \hat H(w; \theta) $ is a good estimate for the minimizer of the true, unknown objective $ H(w; \theta) $.
 We now turn to our main theoretical result, which establishes that, under mild conditions, the answer is yes, at least in the case of joint selection.
 Our proof builds upon the foundation laid by \cite{Tokdaretal}, who give conditions under which predictive recursion will yield an estimate $\hat m(y)$ that converges to the true marginal density $m(y)$.
 From their result, it is easy to demonstrate that the estimated selection-adjusted marginal density for joint selection, $\hat m_S^{(J)}(y)$ in Eq.~\eqref{eq:joint-marginal-est} also converges to the true density $m^{(J)}_S$ in Eq.~\eqref{eq:joint-marginal}.
-Our theorem hinges on using this fact to show that the worst-case distance from a minimizer $\hat w^\star$ of the surrogate objective function $\hat H$ to the set of minimizers of $H$ converges to zero in probability; see Eq.~\eqref{eqn:con1} below.
-Furthermore, we show that the value of $H$ at any minimizer of $\hat H$ converges to the optimal value of $H$.
-Notably, we only need minimal assumptions for these results to hold: namely, the same conditions in \cite{Tokdaretal} that are necessary to ensure the Kullback-Leibler convergence of the predictive-recursion estimator, along with a simple regularity condition on the sampling model $f(y ; \theta)$.
+Our theorem hinges on using this fact to show that the worst-case distance from any minimizer $\hat w^\star(\theta)$ of the surrogate objective function $\hat H(\cdot;\theta)$ to the set of minimizers of $H(;\theta)$ converges to zero in probability; see Eq.~\eqref{eqn:con1} below.
+Thus, for any minimizer $\hat{w}^\star(\theta)$ of $\hat H(\cdot;\theta)$ there exists a minimizer $w^\star(\theta)$ of $H(\cdot;\theta)$ which is close to $\hat{w}^\star(\theta)$.
+Furthermore, we show that the value of $H(\cdot;\theta)$ at any minimizer of $\hat H(\cdot;\theta)$ converges to the optimal value of $H(\cdot;\theta)$.
+These results require the same conditions in \cite{Tokdaretal} that are necessary to ensure the Kullback-Leibler convergence of the predictive-recursion estimator.
+The explicit assumptions are given in Appendix \ref{sec:asumptions}.
+The first condition has to do with the choice of the weights in the predictive recursion algorithm, whereas the remaining are regularity assumptions on the model.
+These include an identifiability condition of the mixing density when the likelihood is $f(\cdot;\theta)$; the requirement that $f(y;\theta)$ is bounded and continuous as a function of $\theta$; and two boundedness properties involving the behavior of $f$.
+As shown in \cite{Tokdaretal} these conditions all hold for the Gaussian model.